ebruck/radiotray-ng/README.md

 technologies it used had moved on to newer versions and the bugs started piling up.
 I did my best to help users, but a new start was required.

-The version here is what "I" wanted out of RadioTray.
+The version here is what I wanted out of RadioTray.

 ## Radiotray-NG goals were: ##